Kids & Teens

 Stars, Moon, Northern Lights – The night skies are brilliant here – far away from the city lights.
 We’ve also seen some amazing displays of Northern Lights from our yard.

 Garden – We keep a big garden and orchard.
-The best part is all the raw food we can nibble on right in the garden – raspberries, carrots, peas, strawberries and apples.
+The best part is all the raw food we can nibble on right in the garden – raspberries, carrots, peas and apples.
 We always grow enough for guests to use for salads, lunches and suppers.
 Check with us to see what is ripe and available.
 We’re into growing herbs both for eating and for making medicine.

 Greenhouse – The greenhouse usually has something happening in it – potting bedding plants for spring; growing tomatoes and peppers in summer; curing onions, garlic, beans and squash in fall; and building projects in winter – all because of the warm, dry space.
 So be sure to snoop around in there – but don’t stay too long unless you want to help Dad with something!